Mdevgaonkar/MyJavaScript30/README.md

 - Day 9  : Console workout... useful everyday
 - Day 10 : Shift select on checkboxes
 - Day 11 : Custom Video viewer
+- Day 12 : Key Sequence Detection..can be used in may cases like OTP verification